thomasmacpherson/piface/README.md

 ======================
-These instructions assume you are on working on a Raspberry Pi with a kernel that supports the SPI devices (we're using [bootc](http://www.bootc.net/)). and that the user `pi' has read/write access to /dev/spidev*.
+These instructions assume you are on working on a Raspberry Pi with a kernel that supports the SPI devices (we're using [bootc](http://www.bootc.net/)). and that the user 'pi' has read/write access to /dev/spidev*.
 This can be set up using the spidev_setup.sh script in scripts/.

 To install the piface python package you must first download the source,